nikoi-addo/StaffComplaint/README.md

 Updated the admin.php page too.
 Added a new table in the Database so you have need to import the new database --signed Mingle

+13 February
+1. Created imcomplete table for HR message (messagehr)
+2. Add more input to hr.php
+3. Changed style of hr reply and delete buttons
+4. Exported new database for you to import
+5. New code for hr message is inside handlers folder --signed Maestro